 Arriving in Perth

 After almost 30 hours of driving, you’ve made it to Perth, the long haul complete.
-Perhaps the first thing after a long time on the road is to stop for a drink at a waterfront bar and put in a few beers overlooking the picturesque Swan River.
+After a long time on the road, perhaps the first thing is to stop for a drink at a waterfront bar and put in a few beers overlooking the picturesque Swan River.